EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/README.md

 <img width="512" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/blob/3b4e9592b1ba70d65cdc99b8beaba51c27db5611/Images/harmonigraph.png">
 </p>

 **Harmonigraph** was a little experiment of the educational toy variety like **Reaction** that I described earlier.
-A pendulum (or multiple) controls the X-axis while another pendulum(s) controls Y-axis. `Start` kicks off the calulating, rendering.
+A pendulum (or multiple) controls the X-axis while another pendulum(s) controls Y-axis. `Start` kicks off the calculating, rendering.

 There was a tool called *Prototyper* that I picked up about this time and **Harmonigraph** was I believe the first application I created using it. *Prototyper* made it easy to create windows with controls, text and would then generate the C or Pascal code to give you a shell with which you could then go in and add the functionality.